Karnei Shomron: Nature

 The town borders Wadi Qana, a wadi marking the border between lands that are believed to have been the territory of the tribes of Ephraim and Manasseh (Menashe) in biblical times.
 Wadi Qana (Hebrew name: Nahal Kana), is administered by the Israel Nature and Parks Authority and is defined as a nature reserve.

 Leadership

 The chief rabbi of Karnei Shomron is Yitzhak HaLevy.

 Igal Lahav is the head of the Karnei Shomron Local Council.

 2002 mall attack

 During the Second Intifada, on 16 February 2002, two people were killed and 30 people were wounded, six seriously, when a suicide bomber blew himself up at a pizzeria in Ginot Shomron shopping mall in Karnei Shomron.
 Rachel Thaler, aged 16, died of her wounds on 27 February.
 The Popular Front for the Liberation of Palestine (PFLP) claimed responsibility for the attack.

+Voting Patterns

+In the 2022 election, 85 percent of voters in Karnei Shomron voted for the parties of the right-wing coalition led by Benjamin Netanyahu, while 10 percent voted for the parties of the center-left coalition led by Yair Lapid and 0.02 percent voted for the Arab parties.

+Settlement Expansion at the Expense of Expelled Palestinian communities

+The expansion of Karnei Shomron directly drove the erasure of traditional Palestinian pastoral life in the valley below.
+The progressive cleansing of the herding community of Uyun Kafr Qari' (also known as 'Arab al-Khuli), situated immediately beneath the cliffs of Ma'ale Shomron within the Wadi Qana basin, was the culmination of a years-long campaign of physical assaults, blocked access to grazing lands and water sources, plundered livestock, and destroyed agricultural property.
+The final blow fell on 27 February 2026, after settlers from the nearby Dorot outpost threatened the remaining residents and their livestock with violence; fearing for their lives, all remaining families left, completely depopulating the community.
+On 9 May 2026, settlers returned with heavy machinery and demolished approximately fifty remaining residential and agricultural structures.
+Later that month, the Dorot area was formally incorporated into the jurisdiction of Karnei Shomron.
+B'Tselem included the depopulation of Uyun Kafr Qari' in what it described as the "ethnic cleansing of Palestinian communities and lone families in the West Bank", while Amnesty International has characterized the wider forcible displacement of Palestinian Bedouin and herding communities in the occupied West Bank as an Israeli "ethnic cleansing campaign" linked to settlement expansion and annexation.